sir-wabbit/tracehash/README.md

 # TraceHash
-TraceHash hashes your exception stacktraces into exception signatures that formalize the intuitive notion of "exception sameness": exceptions with the same signature are normally considered "the same".
+TraceHash hashes your exceptions into exception signatures that formalize the intuitive notion of "exception sameness": exceptions with the same signature are normally considered "the same" (i.e. when filing bug reports).

 ## Usage